veyselaras/ascon-fpga-udp/README.md

-# ASCON-AEAD128 Hardware Encryption over UDP
+# ASCON-AEAD128 Hardware Encryption-Decryption over UDP

 Real-time authenticated encryption on a DE2-115 FPGA board using the ASCON lightweight cipher (NIST SP 800-232).
 Plaintext UDP packets are encrypted in hardware and returned with a cryptographic authentication tag.